-•decreases or changes in available funding, including tax revenues, budgetary allocations, government grants and other government funding programs;

-•potential delays or changes in appropriations or other funding authorization processes;

-•changes in fiscal or contracting policies;

-•macro-and/or local economic changes that may affect customer funding;

-·changes in elected or appointed officials;

-•changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and

-•changes in laws or public sentiment regarding privacy or surveillance.
+- •decreases or changes in available funding, including tax revenues, budgetary allocations, government grants and other government funding programs; - potential delays or changes in appropriations or other funding authorization processes; - •changes in fiscal or contracting policies; - •macro-and/or local economic changes that may affect customer funding; - ·changes in elected or appointed officials; - •changes in public perception of the accuracy of our solutions and the appropriate use of our solutions by law enforcement, including as a result of negative publicity; and - •changes in laws or public sentiment regarding privacy or surveillance.

-The COVID-19 pandemic and any associated impact on economic conditions could also cause or exacerbate any of the foregoing.
+The COVID-19 pandemic, geopolitical developments such as the conflict between Ukraine and Russia and increasing inflation rates, and any associated impact on economic conditions could also cause or exacerbate any of the foregoing.
 The occurrence of any of the foregoing would impede or delay our ability to maintain or increase the amount of revenues derived from these customers, which could have a material adverse effect on our business, operating results and financial condition.